Group-Adaptive Threshold Optimization for Robust AI-Generated Text Detection: Conceptual Framework and Methodology

 \subsection{Objective}

-Considering a set of subgroups \( G_1, \ldots, G_i \) characterized by attributes (e.g., length and style) and acknowledging that texts with varying characteristics shows discrepancies in probability distributions, our objective is to refine the binary classification thresholds \( \{ \theta(G_1), \ldots, \theta(G_i) \} \) applicable to \( G_1, \ldots, G_i \).
-By accounting for subgroup-specific variations, these tailored thresholds ensure that decision boundaries accurately reflect the specific probability distributions.
+Consider a set of subgroups $G_1,\ldots,G_i$ defined by attributes (e.g., length, style).
+Acknowledging that texts with varying characteristics exhibit different probability distributions, our objective is to find optimal thresholds $\{\theta(G_1),\ldots,\theta(G_i)\}$ for binary classification.